 April is the most popular month to visit Kyoto, thanks to the blooming of the world famous cherry blossoms.
-There’s a whole raft of events to celebrate their arrival, plus special openings of the both the Imperial Palace and a stunning subtemple at the Daitoku-ji temple complex.
+There’s a whole raft of events to celebrate their arrival, plus special openings of both the Imperial Palace and a stunning subtemple at the Daitoku-ji temple complex.

 Event: Kitano Odori